 Drainage Facilities

 Per the original Plan of Reclamation, the District is essentially divided into a North area of approximately 29.5 square miles, and a South area of approximately 14 square miles, with the main flow way serving as the line of bisection.
-Land interior to the District drains via gravity culvert connection to a lateral ditch system that, in turn, connects to the main flow way.
+Land interior to the District drains via gravity culvert connection to a pump ditch system that, in turn, connects to the main flow way.
 Much of the District’s land area is lower in elevation than the main flow way, which serves as both the central drainage conveyance and irrigation facility of the District.
-Subsequently, the District is somewhat unique in that, due to the reclamation of low lying, marshy lands during the formation of the District, drainage is accomplished through pumping to the main flow way from the lateral ditch system.
-The flow way is subsequently connected to the southeastern corner of an approximately 1,760-acre stormwater treatment area / reservoir lying within the North area at the western boundary of the District via a fixed crest weir and a gated structure which can be closed or opened in accordance with operational needs.
+Subsequently, the District is somewhat unique in that, due to the reclamation of low lying, marshy lands during the formation of the District, drainage is accomplished through pumping to the main flow way from the pump ditch system.
+The flow way is subsequently connected to the southeastern corner of an approximately 1,760-acre stormwater treatment area / reservoir lying within the North area at the western boundary of the District via a fixed crest weir and gated structures which can be closed or opened in accordance with operational needs.
 Ultimate outfall for the District is to the SJRWMD’s L-79/C-52 system as part of the SJRWMD’s Upper St. Johns River basin.

 The District is a tailwater-limited drainage system, whereby the ability of the District to effectively drain stormwater from the District lands to outside receiving waters is governed by the surface water (tailwater) elevation within the receiving waters as maintained and managed by the St. Johns River Water Management District.